Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Simulation

-The electron reversal probability depends on the electric field in the cell, air density, seed electron energy, and momentum direction.
-The calculated dependences of average parameters of energetic particles on the electric field and air density are used in the macroscopic simulation described in the next subsection.
-To obtain the average reversal probability, the probability of electron reversal calculated using Geant4 was convoluted with seed electron energy spectrum and momentum direction distribution.
-The spectrum of seed electrons is defined by the RREAs spectrum.
-It is known from previous works that RREAs spectrum relatively slightly depends on the electric field value and air density \cite{Babich_2020}.
-Moreover, seed electrons producing a RREA in one cell are usually emitted by the RREA developing in other cells.
-For this reason, we apply the approximation of the similar spectrum of seed electron for all parameters of the electrical structure.
-The probability of a seed electron to produce a RREA was modeled for an isotropic source of 1 MeV seed electrons, Figures~\ref{reversal_probability} and \ref{{reversal_fit}}.
-In the case of the under-critical electric field, RREAs can not develop, which means that the probability of RREA generation is 0.
+In general, the electron reversal probability depends on the electric field strength in the cell, air density, seed electron energy, and momentum direction.
+In this paper, the probability of a seed electron to produce a RREA was modeled for an isotropic source of 1~MeV (characteristic runaway electron energy) seed electrons, Figure~\ref{reversal_probability},\ref{reversal_fit}.
+In the case of the subcritical electric field, RREAs can not develop, which means that the probability of RREA generation is 0.
 For the electric field higher than the critical value the probability is close to 1.
-The characteristic spatial scale of electron reversal is below 2 meters for 1 MeV electron, which is much less than the typical size of the cell.
+The characteristic spatial scale of electron reversal appeared to be below 2~m for 1~MeV electron, which is much less than the typical size of the cell, therefore, the electron reversal spatial scale is negligible.
+Let $P$ be electron reversal with RREA formation probability, $E$ --- electric field strength in kV/m, $\rho$ --- air density, kg/m${}^{3}$.
+Hence, simulation results can be fit with the empirical relation, Formula~ \ref{fit_formula}: